Daily High to Daily Low: Is It Safe to Buy Bed Bath & Beyond Inc. (BBBY)?

 BBBY’s Market Performance

-BBBY stocks went down by -9.63% for the week, with a monthly drop of -6.28% and a quarterly performance of 67.66%, while its annual performance rate touched 36.43%.
-The volatility ratio for the week stands at 5.79% while the volatility levels for the past 30 days are set at 5.54% for Bed Bath & Beyond Inc..
-The simple moving average for the period of the last 20 days is -3.67% for BBBY stocks with a simple moving average of 67.24% for the last 200 days.
+BBBY stocks went down by -3.12% for the week, with a monthly jump of 0.05% and a quarterly performance of 57.54%, while its annual performance rate touched 21.93%.
+The volatility ratio for the week stands at 4.72% while the volatility levels for the past 30 days are set at 4.87% for Bed Bath & Beyond Inc..
+The simple moving average for the period of the last 20 days is -6.24% for BBBY stocks with a simple moving average of 58.92% for the last 200 days.

 Analysts’ Opinion of BBBY